On seeded subgraph-to-subgraph matching: The ssSGM Algorithm and matchability information theory: Consistency

 \section{Consistency}

-Until this point in this paper, our work has been focused on developing the ssSGM algorithm and highlighting it as an efficient and effective tool for the seeded subgraph-subgraph matching problem.
-This section, Section \ref{section:theo}, is concerned with matchability from the information theory direction and is in the spirit of \cite{sussman2018matched,rel}.
-Specifically, when there is a natural underlying correspondence between a core of a pair of graphs, when will the solution to the seeded subgraph-subgraph matching problem identify this core and give us this natural correspondence?
-Our main result for this work is Theorem \ref{thm:main} which, under the model described in Section \ref{section:model}, guarantees that this almost always happens when there are mild assumptions.
+Until this point in this paper, our work has been focused on developing the ssSGM algorithm and highlighting it as an efficient and effective tool for an approximate solution to the seeded subgraph-subgraph matching problem.
+This section, Section \ref{section:theo}, is concerned with matchability from the information theory direction and is in the spirit of \citet{sussman2018matched,rel}.
+Specifically, when there is a natural underlying correspondence between a core of a pair of graphs, when will the (exact, not just approximate) solution to the seeded subgraph-subgraph matching problem identify this core and give us this natural correspondence?
+Our main result for this work is Theorem \ref{thm:main} which, under the model described in Section \ref{section:model}, guarantees that this almost always happens when there are mild assumptions in place.